Labalta D'Chaloo

 waitingC10] for the groom to come.

-the bride, wearing[11] -a set-[12] of flowers[13]
+the bride, wearing[11] -a set-[12] of roses[13]

 now her engaged one has come.